Choosing The Right POS Kit: A Guide For Retailers

 How much do POS kits actually cost?
 On the high end, complete grocery store POS systems can cost thousands of dollars per unit before monthly fees.
 On the other hand, some providers allow clients to run POS software on desktops that they already own, keeping the cost quite affordable.
 Others actually offer the entire POS kit for free but require that the business use their credit card processing.

-So, the simple answer is that point of sale hardware kits range significantly in price.
+So, the simple answer is that depending on the point of sale kit you choose, prices will vary significantly.
 Still, with averages and estimates, here is a basic pricing guide:

 • Desktop POS displays – $1200 to $4000